 The Big Debate

-A candle which is well made by using any type of wax should not create any smoke when burning.
+A candle which is well made, no matter the type of wax used, should not create any smoke when burning.
 However, if the wick becomes too long or an air current disturbs the flame, small amounts of unburned carbon particles (soot) will escape as a visible wisp of smoke.
 This soot is not harmful.
 Any candle will soot if the flame is disturbed.

 Our paraffin and natural beeswax are not hazardous to your health, do not pose any adverse effects to the environment and the burning of our candles do not emit any hazardous substances.
 The paraffin wax used to make our candles comes from highly refined materials and does not contain any harmful substances.
 This purity fulfils highest quality demands and is tested on a regular basis.